nidhireddyjanga/Video-Transcript-Summarizer/README.md

 **📌 Overview**

-The Video Transdcript Summarizer is a Chrome extension that automatically fetches transcripts from YouTube videos and generates a concise summary.
+The Video Transcript Summarizer is a Chrome extension that automatically fetches transcripts from YouTube videos and generates a concise summary.
 Users can also download the summary as a PDF for offline use.
 This project demonstrates the integration of browser extension development, natural language processing for summarization, and a simple user-friendly UI.

 **🚀 Features**